Perevalov/qa_chatbots_exercises/exercise_5/README.md

 1. Insert a textual question in the field and click "start Question Answering..."
 1. If everything is good, then you will see the following output, it corresponds to the graph id, where all your execution annotations are stored:
 ![image](https://user-images.githubusercontent.com/16652575/140662074-75214be1-87ab-44e9-b097-122988e9f961.png)
+1. Check the console of your components, there should be no errors.

 ### Using general chatbot frontend